 Our Trail Guides (PDF) highlight some of the more than 60 miles of trails available at Los Vaqueros.
 Each guide includes a printable map, and useful information about each hike.

 The weather at Los Vaqueros is often very different from the Bay Area or the Valley.
 It can get quite hot during summer months, so it's best to start a hike early in the morning.
 During the winter, trails can be muddy and sometimes impassable if there is heavy rain.
 Check Weather Conditions to see updated weather information.

 There is no drinking water on any of the trails at Los Vaqueros, so please remember to bring plenty of water for your trip, and some snacks as well.
-You can get bottle water at the Marina, and there is a drinking fountain at the John Muir Interpretive Center.
+Bottled water is available for purchase at the Marina on the south side, and there is a drinking fountain at the John Muir Interpretive Center on the north side.

 Without exception, all the trails have hills.
-Be prepared, wear good shoes and comfortable clothing.
+Prepare for steep slopes and inclines by wearing close-toed shoes, like hiking boots, and comfortable clothing.
 Most of trails are also used as truck trails, so the trails are plenty wide and usually pretty smooth.
 They also can be dirt, gravel or in some places asphalt.